shkot190819/serratia/README.md

 ##### Clear the alignment of ambiguously defined bases
 Next, clear the alignment of ambiguously defined bases (N, U, etc., anything that is not a normal base).
 We replaced these bases with the most common normal base in that position throughout the alignment.
 If the part of the alignment has N everywhere and gaps in all other sequences, then such sections were removed.
-An appropriate script was provided to me to clear the alignment.
-Since I didn't write it myself, I didn't attach it to the repository.
+The required script was provided to me by my supervisor. [clean_from_amb_sites.py](clean_from_amb_sites.py)
 ```
 python3 clean_from_amb_sites.py -f core_gene_alignment_copy.aln
 ```